-Clashes break out between police and some yellow vest rioters in Paris
+Yellow vest demonstrators, police clash in Paris

 PARIS (Reuters) - Clashes broke out between dozens of demonstrators and police in Paris on the 23rd Saturday of yellow-vest protests after authorities warned that rioters could return to the French capital to spark a new wave of violence.

-Dozens of black-hooded demonstrators threw rocks at police and some set fire to motor-cycles in the centre of French capital, according to Reuters TV footage.
-Trash cans and a several scooters were also set ablaze.
+Dozens of black-hooded demonstrators threw rocks at police and some set fire to scooters and trash cans in the centre of the French capital, according to Reuters TV footage.

 Police responded by firing tear gas and stun grenades.
-Some officers also marched toward demonstrators to control the crowd and funnel it to Paris’ Place de la Republique, where they were authorised to demonstrate.
+Some officers also marched toward demonstrators to control the crowd and funnel it to Paris’ Place de la Republique, where most of the demonstrators were contained in the late afternoon.

+As of 1200 GMT, a total of 9,600 people were demonstrating across France, including 6,700 in Paris, the interior ministry said.

+This is more than last week’s protest, which drew 7,500 demonstrators, but represents only a fraction of the record 282,000 estimated on Nov.
+17, the first day of the protests.

 As of 1300 GMT, 110 people had been arrested and placed in custody, the Paris prosecutor’s office said.